seanzeni/LM/sql-inventory-validator/README.md

 - Unique Effort Qual/Prod dates when the project is found in RSET Efforts.
 - For implementation-date mismatches, each row also shows Element Imp Date.

-The clean output includes:
+The clean CSV output is always written as `consolidated_inventory_source.csv`.
+It includes:

-- `Merge Region` from Projects.
+- `Merge Region` from `MiscEnvironmentSystem.Region`.
-- Canonical `System` from MiscSystemRegion.
+- Canonical `System` from MiscEnvironmentSystem.
-- Canonical `Region` from MiscSystemRegion.
+- Canonical `Region` from MiscEnvironmentSystem.
+- `Misc Lookup Source` and `Misc Lookup Detail` trace columns showing whether the Misc row came from the region-prefix path, direct system fallback, default TestEnvironment 0 selection, or was unresolved.

+MiscEnvironmentSystem is selected through the release location path:
+`Effort.BundleSequence -> Bundle.Sequence -> Bundle.TestEnvironment ->
+Regions.TestEnvironment -> Regions.Id prefix -> MiscEnvironmentSystem.Region
+prefix`.
+If that cannot be resolved, the validator falls back to the configured element source column for a direct `MiscEnvironmentSystem.System` match.
+For default bundles with `TestEnvironment = 0`, Region/System values are still pulled from `MiscEnvironmentSystem`; if there is no direct System match, the validator chooses the first available MiscEnvironmentSystem row in a stable sorted order because any default region is acceptable.

 The output workbook includes summary/detail sheets for: